-I put together this list of tips and resources with the goal of helping you save money in 2018 and many years to come.
+I put together this list of tips and resources with the goal of helping you save money in tax year 2022 and many years to come.
 You may not qualify for all of these resources or tax credits, but you never know until you look into them a little deeper and see whom they are designed to benefit.

 Now that I have your attention and you’re ready to save some money on your taxes, let’s get down to the resources and tips!